pinkpong111/deficit-fractal-governance/README.md

 ```

 Seeds are the degraded transmission of the global solution outline to lower layers.
 They transmit the direction of the nearest unfilled attractor — not a complete map, but a compass bearing.

+> **The outline is not a ground-truth map of the world.**
+> It is an internal directional representation of unresolved deficits
+> that is sufficient for seed calibration and expansion guidance.

 ### Two-Layer Rule Structure